Querying the ATLAS-D2K Data Browser

 The numbers to the right of the names indicate how many instances of these types of data are available.

-To search for genes annotated with expression present, uncertain or not detected in a given structure(s)
+Search for genes annotated with expression present, uncertain or not detected

-Choose “Specimen Expression Rollup” in the Sections list.
-This table includes ATLAS-D2K entries that include annotated in situ expression data and microarray data.
+From an Anatomy record page, choose “Specimen Expression Rollup” in the Sections list.
+This table includes entries that include annotated in situ expression data and microarray data.

 • For Specimen (ISH/IHC) that contain either a direct annotation for the anatomical term specified (whether it is present, uncertain or possible) or an inferred annotation for the anatomical term (see below).